 80s Mashup Time!

 Enjoy them below, counting down from #10 to #1.
-You can also get my report, "The Top 5 Retro Mashup Artists of All Time," by clicking here.
+You can also get an entire album full of mashups by clicking below.

 DJ Lobsterdust (someone who I liked before even listening to as I'm a sucker for funny names) made this 80s mashup using one of the go-to karaoke weapons in my arsenal, "Tainted Love," with Depeche Mode's "Personal Jesus."
 It's fun to hear them both, but just seems a bit slow, and less (I don't know) swingy? than I remember Tainted Love being.
 So it comes in at #10.